-Access Progress Freemales of to directory Natas Tawanda an Astian Dian Disability Equality Examples of Indicators Notes Towards an Action Plan Social Model of Disability Action plans include prioritisation, with transparency around the rationale.
+Progress Example Indicators Notes for Action Plan Social Model of Disability Action plans include prioritisation, with transparency around the rationale.
 Staff are consistent, clear and confident around organisation's approach to language.
 Anti-Ableist Leadership Commitment to Disability Equality is recognised to be top-down.
 There is a rolling programme of Disability Equality Training throughout the organisation (including the Board), delivered by suitably qualified disabled people.
 Strategic plans start to consider Disability Equality implications throughout, as well as in a discrete section.
-Workforce Wellbeing Access Rider templates start to be offered to staff who identify themselves to be disabled.
-Disclosures amongst staff and others increase as questions are asked more appropriately, and staff are more confident to disclose.
-Equality as Necessary to Quality Disability-led work starts to be programmed.
+Workforce Wellbeing Disability-led work starts to be programmed.
 There is an openness to casting and recruiting disabled people.
 Programming decisions take account of representation of disabled people.
+Equality as Necessary to Quality Access Rider templates start to be offered to staff who identify themselves to be disabled.
+Disclosures amongst staff and others increase as questions are asked more appropriately, and staff are more confident to disclose.
 Transparency & Accountability More involvement of disabled people to inform decision-making and planning.
 Continuous Improvement Feedback is sought in a variety of formats.
 Information on website includes any barriers that people may encounter.
 Information actively invites people to say if there are things they need which are not mentioned.
+RAMPS Note that there can be resistance at any of these stages; being clear about the journey the organisation is on, and why, can be useful in bringing stakeholders along on that journey.